haskell/haskell-language-server/plugins/hls-eval-plugin/README.md

 -- 22
 ```

-Both plain Haskell and Literate Haskell (Bird-style only) source files are supported.
+Modules that use CPP and Literate Haskell (Bird-style only) modules are also supported (for GHC >= 8.8).

 # Test Components